 Before you decide to purchase the Branded Mobile App Publisher functionality, we want to ensure that you have all of the info you need to best use this feature.
 This document provides useful information on the key aspects of this functionality.

 Find all of the details on the Branded Mobile App Publisher in the dedicated articles of the Knowledge Base.

 Distributing the Branded App

 When you purchase the Branded Mobile App Publisher functionality, Docebo provides you with the app packages for both iOS and Android, but it will be your responsibility to take care of the distribution of the app.

-Most of the time, this means that you'll have to manage the publication of the app on the official Apple and Google app stores, or you'll have to distribute the app internally within your organization using a Mobile Device Management (MDM) system.
+Most of the time, this means that you will have to manage the publication of the app on the official Apple and Google app stores, or you will have to distribute the app internally within your organization using a Mobile Device Management (MDM) system.

 Docebo can help you with some advice and best practices, but bear in mind that it is your responsibility to take care of your branded app’s distribution and therefore Docebo will not be able to provide direct support.

 Preparing an app package for publication on the app stores or via your MDM system means that in order to publish your branded app you will need to apply your own digital signature to the packages so that you ensure authenticity and your right to publish it.
 Docebo provides all the necessary documentation and support, but you need a member of your company’s IT department to complete the process.
 The skills of a mobile developer are not required, but some familiarity with the system terminal and with digital certificates is at least required.

 Publishing the Branded App